Biden is ‘old,’ Trump is ‘corrupt’: AP-NORC poll has ominous signs for both in possible 2024 rematch

 Democrats are more likely than Republicans to cite corruption (25% to 4%) and dishonesty (12% to 4%) to describe Trump.
 Seven percent of Democrats mention racism, bigotry, homophobia or misogyny among their top words to describe the former president.
 Those words were hardly invoked by any Republicans in the poll.

-Susan Grant, a 66-year-old retired office manager for a nonprofit physician membership association from Westfield, Indiana, said she sees Biden as “very weak” and doesn’t agree with his policies.
-Trump, meanwhile, is “extremely divisive, and I think that’s bad for our country.”
+Susan Grant, a 66-year-old retired office manager for a nonprofit physician membership association from Westfield, Indiana, said Trump “does not need to run again for any office.
+He’s not fit.”

-“There’s this whole thing, in the Bible, ‘A house divided against itself cannot stand,’ and all of the division that has just been promoted and pushed is just damaging to our country,” Grant said.
-“I’m very conservative with values, with economic things.
-But, personally, I don’t think Trump’s a very good person.”

-Grant described herself as a “hold your nose” Trump voter twice before.
-If he’s the GOP nominee against Biden, she said, “I probably would do it a third time.
-But I would not be happy.”
+But she added that, “While I respect Biden, I think he’s too old.”

+“I do feel like he’s at the age where he probably needs to not run,” said Grant, a Republican.
+“I’m not saying he’s not able.
+But, overall, I would like to see younger people running for president.”

 The poll of 1,165 adults was conducted Aug.
 10-14, 2023, using a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
 The margin of sampling error for all respondents is plus or minus 3.8 percentage points.

-Note: This story corrects the quotes that should have been attributed to Grant; the earlier quotes were mistakenly attributed to her.